simon-ritchie/apysc/docs_src/source/graphics_line_style.md

 **[Returns]**

 - `line_color`: String
   - Current line color (hexadecimal string, e.g., '#00aaff').
-If not be set, this interface returns a blank string.
+If it is not set, it returns the `COLORLESS` constant.

 <hr>